remarkablemark/remarkablemark.github.io/_posts/2020/2020-08-24-python-speech-recognition.md

 ## Web

-If you can [input audio to your microphone](https://rogueamoeba.com/loopback/), you can use the [JavaScript Web Speech API](https://developers.google.com/web/updates/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API):
+If the audio can be [inputted to your microphone](https://www.vb-audio.com/Cable/), then you can use the [JavaScript Web Speech API](https://developers.google.com/web/updates/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API):

 <iframe height="400px" width="100%" src="https://www.google.com/intl/en/chrome/demos/speech.html" scrolling="no" frameborder="no" allow="microphone"></iframe>